acquia/content-hub-php/README.md

 // Register a client
 $client_site = $client->register('My Client Site 1');

-// The registration returns an origin that will be used in later requests.
+// The registration returns an origin that will be used in following requests.
 $origin = $client_site['uuid'];
 $client = new ContentServices($api, $secret, $origin, ['base_url' => 'http://localhost:5000']);